alexander-kastil/az-cloud-native/labs/lab-02/readme.md

 ## Task: Docker Compose

 - Write a docker compose file to run the containers locally.
+Use the following [reference](/demos/02-containers/03-docker-dompose/docker-compose.yml)

 ## Task: Push to ACR

-- Outsource the container build to ACR
+- Outsource the container build to ACR.
+Use the following [reference](/demos/02-containers/02-publish/publish-images.azcli)